-- Communicate clearly and articulating writing and verbally in English.
-Other languages such as German or French are an asset,
+- Communicate clearly and articulately in both written and spoken English.
+Other languages such as German or French are an asset;

-- Excel, Word, Outlook and PowerPoint knowledge is essential,
+- Comprehensive knowledge of MS Office - Excel, Word, Outlook and PowerPoint is essential;

-- Knowledge of the Humanitarian and International Cooperation sector is desirable,
+- Proven commitment to and knowledge of the Humanitarian and International Cooperation sector is desirable;

 - Commitment to Plan International’s vision and mission.

-If you meet the skills requirements above and are interested in applying for this post, please send your CV (no Europass) and cover letter in English to EUORecruitment@plan-international.org with “Application: Personal Assistant to the Head of Office” in the subject.
+If you meet the skills requirements above and are interested in applying for this post, please send your CV (no Europass) and cover letter (no longer than 2 pages) in English to EUORecruitment@plan-international.org with “Application: Personal Assistant to the Head of Office” in the subject.

-Deadline for applications is the Thursday 5th March 2020 at 23:59, local time in Brussels, Belgium.
+Deadline for applications is the Thursday 30th July 2020 at 23:59, Brussels local time

 Applications received after the deadline will not be reviewed.
 Please note that only shortlisted candidates will be contacted.